General Statement: 2026

 2016-17

-Public Art Reviewer, NCCC Joyner Health and Science Center, Connecticut Office of the Arts, Department of Economic and Community Development, Hartford, CT
+Public Arts Juror for the Joyner Health and Science Center, NCCC, via the Connecticut Office of the Arts, Department of Economic and Community Development, Hartford, CT

 Speaking Engagements